docker/docs/docs/running_a_service.md

 ![Notary server Deployment Diagram](images/service-deployment.svg)

 In the diagram, a load balancer routes external traffic to a cluster of Notary server instances.
-These may make requests to Notary signer instaces if either a) signing is required, or b) key generation is required.
+These may make requests to Notary signer instances if either a) signing is required, or b) key generation is required.
 The requests from a Notary server to a Notary signer cluster are router via an internal load balancer.